patfinder/BoxMover/README.md

 ## Sophisticated solver

+### State Score
+- Scoring a State so that state with higher Score means closer to Goal
+- State with Blocked Box (see below) have Absolute Negative Score
+- State caused by a Must Move have Absolute Positive Score

-### Blocking
+### Blocked Box
-- Box is at a corner (blocked at 2 directions)
+- Box is at a corner (blocked permanently at 2 both H(orizontal) & V(ertical) directions)
 - Box can only move along a line and there is not a possible Hole for that Box
+- A Box can be blocked temporarily when it is blocked by another block which can be moved This Box is not a Blocked Box

+### Reached Box
-- ??
-Box that
+- Box that is located on a Hole

-### Bad Push
+### Dead Move

-- Dead Box: a Box that can't reach any Hole
+- Is a Move that create a Blocked Box

-	* Box that can only
+### Must Move
+- A Move that cause a Temporarily blocked Box to become Free

+### Heuristic Move
-A Push that make a Box dead
+- A Move that make a Box closer to a Hole